esaruoho/paketti-manual/README.md

 ### 2025-02-09 - esaruoho

 Improvement: "Isolate Selected Sample to New Instrument" now sets the instrument name to sample name, for better discoverability. (it used to be `instrumentname (selected samplename)` )

+---
+### 2025-02-10 - esaruoho

+Improvement: Introduced Changeslog to http://esaruoho.github.io/paketti-manual/ and moved the whole repository to be editable via Obsidian.